 It is a snug fit and really well padded – particularly the headrest and shoulder straps – and there is plenty of leg room for Annie at the moment.
 It’s much comfier for her than her infant car seat.
 She doesn’t generally like being strapped into anything but she had no complaints about sitting in the Minikid, which is high praise indeed.

 What do you think of the size of the Axkid Minikid car seat?
-How easy is it to get in and out of the car?

 It is fairly compact and not too unwieldy, but I still wouldn’t want to be lugging it in and out of cars.
 It is over 11kg, so not at all lightweight, and it takes so long to fit it that once it is in place, I would be pretty loathe to move it!